General Maximum: Content

 On 29 September 1793, the Law of Suspects was extended to include the General Maximum.
 The Law of Suspects was initially created to deal with counter-revolutionaries, but hunger and poverty were seen by the Committee of Public Safety as dangerous to both the national interest and their positions within the government.
 The law set forth uniform price ceilings on grain, flour, meat, oil, onions, soap, firewood, leather, and paper; their sale were regulated a third over the maximum price set in 1790.

 Written into the text of the law were regulations and fines.
 Merchants had to post their maximum rates in a conspicuous location for all consumers to see and were subject to repeated inspections by police and local officials.
 Furthermore, the law gave legal protection to consumers who reported violations of the Maximum to local officials.
 If the consumer did not have a role in the infraction and gave report to the proper authorities denouncing the merchant, fines would be levied against only shop owners.

+Example

+The following table is an excerpt from the decree issued on 13 October 1792 by the administration for the district of Le Mans, department of Sarthe.